plongquian/pet_shelter/source/adoption/cats.rst

 	* Declawed: No

 **Personality Details:**
-	* Cuddly and loves to sleep in laps
+	* Cuddly and loves to sleep in laps.
-	* Takes time to adjust to new people
+	* Takes time to adjust to new people.
-	* Very smart and loves to play
+	* Very smart and loves to play.
 	* Will do well in any home after she adjusts.

 Rascal and Rebel